mwtre/bricksapp/README.md

 ## Support

-For support, email support@bricksapp.dk or create an issue in this repository.
+For support, email support@bricksapp.dk or create an issue in this repository. # Updated Sun Jun 22 12:01:09 CEST 2025